Publications

 CONCLUSION AND RELEVANCE: By assigning lower ASCVD risk predictions, application of the PREVENT equations to existing treatment thresholds could reduce eligibility for statin and antihypertensive therapy among 15.8 million US adults.

 Kazi, Dhruv S, Ethan Katznelson, Chia-Liang Liu, Nora M Al-Roub, Richard S Chaudhary, Diane E Young, Megan McNichol, et al. (2024) 2024.
-“Climate Change and Cardiovascular Health: A Systematic Review”.
+“Climate Change and Cardiovascular Health: A Systematic Review.”.
 JAMA Cardiology 9 (8): 748-57. https://doi.org/10.1001/jamacardio.2024.1321.

 IMPORTANCE: Climate change may increase the risk of adverse cardiovascular outcomes by causing direct physiologic changes, psychological distress, and disruption of health-related infrastructure.
 Yet, the association between numerous climate change-related environmental stressors and the incidence of adverse cardiovascular events has not been systematically reviewed.